theNewDynamic/how-the-icc-works.org/_trial-and-appeal/introduction.md

 ---

 The Trial Chamber (TC) is required to conduct a fair and expeditious trial that protects the rights of the Accused, Victims, witnesses, and others involved.
 There is a presumption that trial sessions will be open to the public.
-The trial can take place in “closed session” where this is necessary to protect witnesses and the confidentiality of sensitive matters.
+The trial can take place in “closed session” where this is necessary to protect witnesses or the confidentiality of sensitive matters.

 The first step of a trial is to allow the Office of the Prosecutor ("OTP") to present its evidence in order to prove the Accused’s guilt beyond a reasonable doubt.
 Defense lawyers are allowed to test the strength of the OTP evidence presented.&nbsp;